Azure/iotedge-lorawan-starterkit/docs/user-guide/devguide.md

 A **.NET Core 3.1** solution with the following projects:

 - **modules** - Azure IoT Edge modules.
   - **LoRaWanPktFwdModule** packages the network forwarder into an IoT Edge compatible docker container.
 See <https://github.com/Lora-net/packet_forwarder> and <https://github.com/Lora-net/lora_gateway>.
-If you are using a RAK833-USB see this [submodule](LoRaWanPktFwdRAK833USB)
+If you are using a RAK833-USB see the `LoRaWanPktFwdRAK833USB` [submodule](https://github.com/Azure/iotedge-lorawan-starterkit/tree/dev/Docs)
   - **LoRaWanNetworkSrvModule** - is the LoRaWAN network server implementation.
 - **LoraKeysManagerFacade** - An Azure function handling device provisioning (e.g. LoRa network join, OTAA) with Azure IoT Hub as persistence layer.
 - **LoRaDevTools** - library for dev tools (git submodule)